yyong-brs/learn-kubernetes/chapter14.md

 ```
 # switch to this chapter’s folder:
 cd ch14

 # create the Prometheus Deployment and ConfigMap:
 kubectl apply -f prometheus/

 # wait for Prometheus to start:
 kubectl wait --for=condition=ContainersReady pod -l app=prometheus -n
 kiamol-ch14-monitoring
-Prometheus connects to the Kubernetes API
-to find all the Pods to monitor.
-App 1
-Prometheus
-App 2
-On a regular schedule, Prometheus collects metrics from an HTTP endpoint on the Pod.
-It uses the Pod’s IP address, so the requests don’t go via a Service.
-The metrics endpoint on the Pod could be
-served by the application container or by
-a sidecar container.
-Figure 14.1
-Prometheus uses a pull model to collect metrics, automatically finding targets.
-334
-CHAPTER 14
-Monitoring applications and Kubernetes with Prometheus

 # get the URL for the web UI:
 kubectl get svc prometheus -o jsonpath='http://{.status.loadBalancer
 .ingress[0].*}:9090' -n kiamol-ch14-monitoring